ahouchens/ahouchens.github.io/static/media/resume.64c9bbd5.md

 # Gregory Alexander Houchens

-Pursuing the innovation of systems architecture and underlying technology to improve and transform supply chains in revolutionary ways.
-Always seeking opportunities to add value and innovate with remarkable people for remarkable ends.
+In pursuit of innovating systems architecture and underlying technology to improve and transform supply chains in revolutionary ways.
+With 15 years experience in software engineering - I am always seeking opportunities to add value and innovate with remarkable people for remarkable ends.

 - LinkedIn - https://www.linkedin.com/in/gregory-houchens/
 - Email - webtechalex@gmail.com